That Seanad Éireann approves the following Regulations in draft:

 The Health and Welfare Act 2013 was a significant step forward for animal welfare in Ireland.
 The ISPCA and DSPCA inspectors are authorised officers under the Act.
 They can instigate investigations into cruelty.
 However, these charities - and they are charities - only have enough funding for a small team of inspectors making it impossible to enforce the law effectively across the country.
 All welfare charities have to share approximately €3 million, with the rest done on goodwill, volunteers and fundraising.
 My family fundraises regularly for Drogheda Animal Rescue, a small organisation in desperate need of funding to help the animals in its care.
 I must confess when I hear some of the eye-watering figures mentioned today in relation to the industry we are discussing, I find myself reeling, thinking of my poor mother standing on West Street in Drogheda for a flag day trying to raise money so we can feed some animals in the rescue's care.
 A lot of money has been invested in this industry and I posit that perhaps we need to consider how much money we are investing into animal welfare.
 If we compare the billions to the couple of million for animal welfare for some of the charities, it is an enormous gap.
 Animal welfare charities often do this work off their own bat, on the goodwill of volunteers and not a lot of State support.

 We do not do nearly enough about animal welfare in Ireland, which is the Minister's responsibility.
 There are other things in this area we need to look at such as the microchipping of dogs.
 Local authorities spend a great deal of time having to chase up where dogs come from.
-There are issues around pounds and proper resourcing for staff in the Department of Agriculture and the Marine and local authorities are key to the full enforcement of the Animal Health and Welfare Act, the Dog Breeding Establishments Act and equine legislation.
+There are issues around pounds and proper resourcing for staff in the Department of Agriculture, Food and the Marine and local authorities are key to the full enforcement of the Animal Health and Welfare Act, the Dog Breeding Establishments Act and equine legislation.
 We do not need a nanny state where we chase after every animal owner - the vast majority of animal owners are good, kind people.
 People have spoken about animal lovers involved in the industry but better resourcing and support is needed in the sector.
 The people who flout the law must be held to account and I do not think that anyone would disagree with that.
 I am sure it is very frustrating to see people give animal lovers a very bad name.
 We have heard the discourse on this over the last week.
 Unfortunately, really serious incidents of cruelty and the abhorrent treatment of animals have come to the fore, and those people seem to get away with it.
 That is something that drives people's personal convictions around that.

 I am aware that I have gone somewhat off track but I wanted to focus on the animal welfare issue.
 There needs to be tougher sentencing for those found guilty of animal cruelty.
 There should be higher fines and jail sentences, and, in the most serious cases, life bans on keeping animals to stop those found guilty of animal abuse from reoffending.